arhohuttunen/coding-revolution/content/post/making-developer-interruptions-less-disruptive.md

 According to psychologist Gerald Weinberg, each extra task or context switch eats up 20% of your productivity.[^2] That means that by the time we add a third task on our table, we waste nearly half of our time in context switching.

-{{< figure src="/post/making-developer-interruptions-less-disruptive/working-time-vs-multitasking.png" caption="Working time vs multitasking" theme="light" >}}
+{{< figure src="/post/making-developer-interruptions-less-disruptive/working-time-vs-multitasking.png" caption="Working time vs multitasking" >}}

 We loathe the idea of being interrupted, but willingly give up our right to concentrate by working the way we do.
 It's much easier to blame someone else than ourselves.